mosab9/systemDesign/src/main/java/designPatterns/structural/README.md

 Provides a simplified interface to a complex framework or subsystem of classes, making it easier to use.

 ## adapter pattern
+It acts as a bridge between two incompatible interfaces by converting the interface of one class into another interface that a client expects.
+This pattern allows classes with incompatible interfaces to work together without modifying their source code.